khlee42/mystmd-quickstart/01-paper.md

 > We believe how we share and communicate scientific knowledge should evolve past the status quo of print-based publishing and all the limitations of paper.

-The communication and collaboration tools that we are building in the ExecutableBooks project are built to follow the FORCE11 recommendations (Bourne _et al._, 2012).
+The communication and collaboration tools that we are building in the ExecutableBooks project are built to follow the FORCE11 recommendations [](doi:10.4230/DAGMAN.1.1.41).
 Specifically:

 1. rethink the unit and form of scholarly publication;
 2. develop tools and technologies to better support the scholarly lifecycle; and